nolanlawson/dotjs-2016/readme.md

 So let's flash back to 2004, which is around the time HTML5 got started, in one of the earliest efforts to really "push the web forward."
 What was motivating it?

 Well, let's remember the context of the time.
+IE6 was the most popular browser, with [80% market share](http://news.bbc.co.uk/2/hi/technology/4037833.stm).
+The other top browsers were IE5 and IE4, adding up to 95% market share for IE. Firefox and Opera took up about 5% combined.
+So IE6 was the average user experience; it was a much less capable web than we have today..

-IE's market share, including IE4, IE5, and IE6, had peaked at 95%.
-Firefox and Opera were struggling to get a foothold.
-The W3C was focused on semantic web and XHTML 2, but not so much on web apps, on so called "rich" web experiences.
+At the same time, the W3C (the standards body that defines the web) was focused on semantic web and XHTML 2, but not so much on web apps, on so called "rich" web experiences.

 --